jberkel/gist-it/README.md

 ## Building from source

-You need [sbt][] (simple-build-tool, 0.7.x, 0.10 will not work) in order to build the project, and a snapshot version of the [sbt-android-plugin][] (0.5.2-SNAPSHOT).
-Unfortunately until 0.5.2 is released you will have to build sbt-android-plugin from source.
+You need [sbt][] (simple-build-tool, &gt;= 0.10 ) in order to build the project, and a snapshot version of the [sbt-android-plugin][] (0.6.0-SNAPSHOT).
+Unfortunately until 0.6.0 is released you will have to build sbt-android-plugin from source.

     $ export ANDROID_HOME=/path/to/sdk # or ANDROID_SDK_{HOME,ROOT}
-    $ sbt update
-    $ sbt 'project gist-it' package-debug
+    $ sbt 'project gist-it' android:package-debug

 To run tests: